Designing our Newest XR Experience

 Each member was asked to complete several tasks, ranging from first-time boot to repairing a PC using the PC Repair Application.
 Over the course of several weeks, we gathered these insights and detailed them out in our UX War Room.

 We quickly discovered the current experience wasn't very usable and that there were several poorly designed features.
 This design was created in 2018 by an external design agency who lacked AR experience.
 Unable to rapidly prototype and test their designs, it had many issues that led to a poor user experience.

 There are too many visuals on the screen at one time which leads to visual clutter.
 Some information was important while others were rarely used.

 The overall design takes up too much of the field of view.
-This is a big issue with AR since the user is expected to always view the real-world.
+This is a big issue with AR since too many visuals will block the user's real-world view.

 2. INACTIVE vs. ACTIVE

-The interface is filled with both active and inactive (read-only) buttons and icons that all look alike.
-Although this treatment felt like visual consistency, it adversely impacts the experience since many users cannot distinguish one set from the other.
+The interface is filled with both active and inactive (read-only) buttons and icons that look similar.
+Although this treatment felt like visual consistency, it adversely affects the experience since many users cannot distinguish one set from the other.